sbrudenell/auton-canvas/API.md

 # Path(...)

-An arbitrary path on the canvas.
+An arbitrary path on the `Canvas`.

 Usage: